deckhouse/virtualization/docs/FAQ.md

     size: 8Gi
   enableParavirtualization: true
   blockDeviceRefs:
+    - kind: VirtualDisk
+      name: win-disk
     - kind: ClusterVirtualImage
       name: win-11-iso
     - kind: ClusterVirtualImage
       name: win-virtio-iso
-    - kind: VirtualDisk
-      name: win-disk
 ```

-## How to redirect traffic to a virtual machine
+## How to redirect traffic to a virtual machine?

 Since the virtual machine runs in a Kubernetes cluster, the forwarding of network traffic to it is done similarly to the forwarding of traffic to the pods.